 Early action can be a great option for students because it proves to admissions committees that you're enthusiastic about the school and on top of things.
-Plus, you can find out months earlier than normal whether you got into your college(s).
+Plus, you can find out months earlier than normal whether or not you got into your college(s).

 Ultimately, as long as you plan and prepare ahead of time, you should have a strong, impressive application to send off to your early action colleges.

 Now, let's take a look at some popular schools that offer early action and their early action deadlines.
-We'll also give you the complete list of early action schools and their deadlines.
+We'll then give you the complete list of early action schools and their deadlines.

 Early Action Deadlines of Popular Schools

-As you can see, most of the following schools have an early action deadline of November 1, with the exception of UNC Chapel Hill, which has an early action deadline of October 15.
+As you can see, most of the following schools have an early action deadline of November 1, with the exception of UNC Chapel Hill, whose early action deadline is October 15.
 In the full list below, you'll find even more variation in terms of early action deadlines.